mochi/mochikit/doc/rst/MochiKit/Signal.rst

         The complete list is defined in MochiKit.Signal._specialKeys.

-    These are only generated for mouse*, click, dblclick, and contextmenu (note that contextmenu doesn't work in Opera):
+    These are only generated for mouse*, click, dblclick, and contextmenu (contextmenu doesn't work in Opera):

     mouse().page.x, mouse().page.y:
         represents the cursor position relative to the HTML document.